sluzynsk/fluval_led_control/README.md

 * An ESP8266 board, such as a [NodeMCU](https://smile.amazon.com/gp/product/B010O1G1ES/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1).
 * One IR LED
 * One 330 ohm resistor
-* Breadboard, stripboard, or just clever soldering skills
+* Breadboard, stripboard, or clever soldering skills
+* Optionally a 3d printer to make an enclosure - I used [this one](http://www.thingiverse.com/thing:1128026)

 Install the application with the Arduino IDE.
-You will need to install the ESP8266 board support package through board manager, and the ESP8266 libraries for IR, WiFi, and web server through the library manager.
+You will need to install the ESP8266 board support package through board manager, and the ESP8266 libraries for IR, WiFi, Time, TimeAlarms, and Dusk2Dawn through the library manager.

 Note that installing a program via the Arduino IDE will blow away the Lua environment that comes on the module.
 It's possible to restore if you like;
-IMO it is a less capable solution than using the Arduino toolset anyway and I doubt you will miss it.
+IMO it is a less capable solution than using the Arduino IDE anyway and I doubt you will miss it.

 # Wiring